nim-works/nimskull/doc/intern.rst

   ./koch.py boot --debuginfo --linedir:on

-The `koch`:cmd: program is Nim's maintenance script.
+The `koch`:cmd: program is |NimSkull|'s maintenance script.
 It is a replacement for make and shell scripting with the advantage that it is much more portable.
 More information about its options can be found in the `koch <koch.html>`_ documentation.

 Developing the compiler
 =======================